Habitational name for someone who lived near a path across a heath, from Old English hæþ

 , the name of a town in Normandy.
 The name of the town was Gaulish in origin, perhaps deriving from a personal name that was Latinized as Lascius

 Originally from a place name in Normandy, derived from Old French la mare

 Originally designated one who lived by a lane, a narrow way between fences or hedges, later used of any narrow pathway, including one between houses in a town.

-Derived from an Old English place name meaning "long hill" (effectively meaning "ridge").
+Derived from various places names, of Old English origin meaning "long hill"

 LANGLEY (1) English

 From any of the various places with this name, all derived from Old English lang

 .
 Famous bearers include revolutionary T. E. Lawrence (1888-1935) and author D. H. Lawrence (1885-1930).

 Derived from the name of English towns, meaning "town with a leek garden" in Old English.